 Dealing with criticism positively is an important life skill and has a lot to do with your confidence.
 If you get very upset when criticised, you might want to look into confidence building.
 In this article, we are going to be looking at the types of criticism and how to deal with them.

-At some point in your life you will be criticised, both in a professional way and a personal way.
-Sometimes it will be difficult to accept – but that all depends on your reaction and how confident you are within yourself.
+At some point in your life, you will be criticised; both in a professional way and a personal way.
+Sometimes it will be difficult to accept – but that all depends on how confident you are within yourself.
 Often, increasing confidence can go a long way towards dealing with difficult situations better.

 You can either use criticism in a positive way to improve (or ‘feedback’), or in a negative way that will serve to lower your self-esteem and cause stress, anger or even aggression.
-Confidence Coach can help by teaching you how to improve your confidence in these situations.
+Confidence coaching can help by teaching you how to improve your confidence and introducing you to powerful communication methods that will make massive difference in these situations: they’ll create ‘Win-Win situations.

 There are two types of criticism and you might have heard of these terms before: constructive and destructive criticism.
 Learning to recognise the difference between the two can help you deal with any criticism you may receive.

 When challenged by another person, it is common to react in a negative manner.
 Consider how negative reactions make you look – and more importantly how they make you feel.
 The way in which you choose to handle criticism has a knock-on effect in various aspects of your life, therefore it is better to identify ways in which you can benefit from criticism and use it to your advantage to be a stronger person.

 The difference between constructive criticism and destructive criticism is the way in which comments are delivered and how they are subsequently accepted by you.